microsoft/LightGBM/docs/GPU-Windows.md

 **R users**

-Unlike CLI / Python version, you do not need the `gpu_tree_learner.h` hack.
 This gets a bit complicated for this step.

 First of all, you need to to find the correct paths for the following, and keep them in a notepad: